 How to Trek to Everest Base Camp

-Everest Base Camp Trek is an adventure full of jaw-dropping scenery, unique cultural encounters and a lifetime experience of the challenging routes around the highest mountains of the world.
+Everest Base Camp Trek is an adventure that offers full of jaw-dropping scenery, unique cultural encounters.
+And a lifetime experience of the challenging routes around the highest mountains of the world.
 Also famous as “step to heaven”, this trek remains in the bucket list of many travelers.
 The route in this trek takes the adventurous trekkers to the foot of greatest of all

 Mount Everest, also known as Sagarmatha in Nepali and Chomolungma in Tibetan.